-Benq Unveils Experience Centres In UAE And KSA To Showcase Home Cinema Projector Series
+BenQ Unveils Experience Centres in UAE and KSA to Showcase Home Cinema Projector Series

-(MENAFN- Mid-East Info) Massive media : BenQ, a global leader in visual display technology, unveiled dedicated Experience Centres in the UAE and Saudi Arabia to provide users with an immersive introduction to its comprehensive Home Cinema Projector Series , designed to bring cinematic excellence to homes across the region.
+(MENAFNEditorial) Massive Media: BenQ, a global leader in visual display technology, unveiled dedicated Experience Centres in the UAE and Saudi Arabia to provide users with an immersive introduction to its comprehensive Home Cinema Projector Series, designed to bring cinematic excellence to homes across the region.

 At the forefront of this cutting-edge lineup is the BenQ W5800, the flagship model that sets a new benchmark for 4K projection technology, offering a premium, theater-like experience tailored for modern living spaces.